€105.020 The share price fell by -0.19 % 29/09/2023 17:35

 • the long-term variable component is capped (fair value under IFRS 2) when it is initially granted.

-It is subject, for the most part, to demanding performance conditions.Future performance is assessed in relation to past performance, and therefore on a concrete basis.
+It is subject, for the most part, to demanding performance conditions.Future performance is assessed in relation to past performance.

 It is in the interests of the Company.Its amount is moderate, given the VINCI Group’s size and complexity.
 The performance conditions selected by the Board encourage Executive Management to consider not only short-term, but also long-term, and even very long-term, objectives.